Involutions on K3 surfaces and derived equivalence: Introduction

 \

-{\bf Acknowledgments:} The first author was partially supported by Simons Foundation Award 546235 and NSF grant 1701659, the second author by NSF grant 2000099.
-We are grateful to Nicolas Addington, Sarah Frei, Lisa Marquand, and Barry Mazur for helpful suggestions.
+{\bf Acknowledgments:} The first author was partially supported by Simons Foundation Award 546235 and NSF grants 1701659 and 1929284, the second author by NSF grant 2000099.
+We are grateful to Nicolas Addington, Arend Bayer, Igor Dolgachev, Sarah Frei, Lisa Marquand, and Barry Mazur for helpful suggestions.